 An iconic date window

-For 2018, A. Lange & Söhne unveils the Saxonia Outsize Date, a balanced fusion of a key design element taken from the iconic Lange 1 collection with the minimalist soul we associate with the Saxonia family.
-The hallmark outsize date window – first launched on board the Lange 1 in 1994 – was directly inspired by the 1840s five-minute clock crowning the stage of the grandiose Semper Opera House in Dresden.
+For 2018, A. Lange & Söhne unveils the Saxonia Outsize Date, a balanced fusion of key design elements of the brand with the minimalist soul we associate with the Saxonia family.
+The hallmark outsize date window was directly inspired by the 1840s five-minute clock crowning the stage of the grandiose Semper Opera House in Dresden.
 Designed to be visible from every seat in the audience, but without the space to house a traditional round clock, Dresden court clockmaker Gutkaes came up with an ingenious five-minute digital clock displaying the hours and five-minute intervals in separate windows.

-The insignia of the Lange 1 watch collection, the outsize date window steps over into Saxonia territory.
-Instead of its usual ex-centred position on the dial of the Lange 1, the outsize date window complies with the rigid Saxonia rule of symmetry and is placed in a prominent, central position just under the 12 o’clock indices.
+The insignia outsize date window complies with the rigid Saxonia rule of symmetry and is placed in a prominent, central position just under the 12 o’clock indices.
 Instead of the classic arrangement of two white date discs with black numerals, the new Saxonia Outsize Date features black date discs with white printed numerals to harmonise with the black galvanised solid silver dial.